connorjlink/pipelined-riscv-cpu/README.md

 # pipelined-riscv-cpu
-A fully-functional 5-stage pipelined RISC-V–based processor I implementd in VHDL as part of ISU CPRE curriculum.
+A fully-functional 5-stage pipelined RISC-V–based processor I implemented in VHDL as part of ISU CPRE curriculum.
 To avoid IP issues, this respository contains only my own thoughts, ideas, and work; I have removed anything referenced from, produced by, or otherwise aided in the creation of through others.

 ## Key Features
 - Full RV32-I base RISC-V integer unpriviliged instruction set support